provectus/kafka-ui/SECURITY.md

 ## Supported Versions

-Following versions of the project arecurrently being supported with security updates.
+Following versions of the project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |